-1. Emancipating a slaver

-2. If that is not possible, then feeding 10 poor Mumins;

-3. or clothing 10 poor Mumins;

-4. and if he cannot do any of these then, fasting three days.
+1. Emancipating a slave 2.
+If that is not possible then feeding 10 poor Mumins 3. or clothing 10 poor Mumins 4.
+And if he cannot do any of these then fasting for three days.

-In feeding, it is enough to give each man 11/2 pound wheat or rice.
+Note I. In feeding, it is enough to give each man 1 1⁄2 pound wheat or rice.

-Whenever in a Kaffara a certain thing is prescribed, its price is not acceptable.
-For instance, it is not allowed to give money of 11⁄2 pound wheat, or price of shirt and trousers to a poor man.
-It is obligatory to give him the grain or cloth.
+Note 2.
+Whenever in a Kaffara a certain thing is prescribed, then it's price not acceptable.
+For instance, it's not allowed to give the money of 1 1⁄2 pound wheat or the price of a trouser and shirt to a poor man.
+It is obligatory to give the grain or cloth.

-When a fast is broken by any Haram thing, like wine etc., all 3 Kaffaras are to be paid (emancipation of slave, 60 days fast, feeding 60 poor Mumins), as a punishment.,
+Note 3.
+When a fast is broken by any Haram thing, all three kuffaras are to be paid (emancipation of slave, 60 days fast, feeding 60 poor mumin) in punishment.

-In two-months-fast, at least 31 days should be fasted consequently.
+Note 4: In two-months fast at least 31 days should be fasted consistently.
 The remaining 29 days may be fasted with gaps.